intel/opencl-intercept-layer/docs/chrome_tracing.md

 ## Visualizing Chrome Tracing Data

-After collecting a "CLIntercept_Trace.json" file, simply click the "load" button in the "chrome::tracing" UI, or drag your file into Chrome.
+After collecting a "CLIntercept_Trace.json" file, simply click the "load" button in the "chrome://tracing" UI, or drag your file into Chrome.

 If all goes well you will see a timegraph like this one: